Eulogio Rodriguez: Legacy

-After Rodriguez's death, Amang Rodriguez Memorial Medical Center, a private hospital in Marikina, was named after him.
+After Rodriguez's death, the 'Amang' Rodriguez Memorial Medical Center, a public hospital in Marikina, was named after him upon its opening in 1966.
 Rodriguez became famous for his malaprops, and it raised his reputation as a beloved everyman of the people.

 Eulogio Rodriguez Vocational High School (now Eulogio "Amang" Rodriguez Institute of Science and Technology) was established in 1945 and was named after him.
 The Amang Rodriguez Elementary School in Malabon, Eulogio Rodriguez Integrated School in Mandaluyong, and Eulogio Rodriguez Sr. Elementary School in Quezon City are also named after him.
 The aforementioned cities were formerly part of Rizal province, where Rodriguez served as its governor.

 España Boulevard Extension in Quezon City and an avenue between barangays Rosario and Dela Paz in Pasig were renamed in his honor, as well as the municipality of Montalban.